Wapke Feenstra undertook a Grizedale Arts residency funded by the Netherlands Foundation for Visual Arts, Design and Architecture.

 Wapke contributed in other ways during her stay too, including the commission of the Lawson Park dining room tables made by the artist for the main and central (physical, social, theoretical) space in the building.
 Wapke used her familiar technique of overpainted plywood grain combined with supporting structure produced by Process Pipework Services of Ulverston.

-She made research visits to three local farms: Bracelet Hall, Yew Tree and Nibthwaite Grange, the latter being the most successful as farmer John Atkinson was able to dedicate a considerable amount of time to explaining the reality of farming this land and his campaigning as treasurer of the Cumbrian Commoners Association.
+She made research visits to three local farms: Bracelet Hall, Yew Tree and Nibthwaite Grange, the latter being the most successful as farmer John Atkinson was able to dedicate a considerable amount of time to explaining the reality of farming this land and his campaigning as then treasurer of the Cumbrian Commoners Association.
 Wapke took a soil sample from John's best meadow by the river which reinforced Wapke's aforementioned incredulousness as only 15cm of soil was the best she could manage without hitting bare rock.
-Wapke also took part in the Rhizome and MyVillages Symposium at Lawson Park, from October 23 to 29.
+Wapke also took part in the Rhizome and MyVillages Symposium at Lawson Park, from 23rd to 29th October 2009.

 Wapke continues to develop two projects with us: an online version of the International Village Shop with myvillages.org and a European touring project on primary industries with German curator Robert Eikmeyer.